A day in the life of a junior data engineer at Neurotechnology

 Working as a Junior Data Engineer at Neurotechnology definitely sounds attractive.
 So, how do you land a job there?

 "Candidates need to show an interest in - or even a passion for - machine learning," says Mantas.
 "They should also show that they can think through a problem and solve it analytically, and be able to explain their decisions and thought-process so others can understand."

 He also has some more practical tips for the job application process.
 "Of course, candidates should answer all of the technical questions we give them.
 We also expect them to present at least one of their machine learning projects.
 They will need to describe in a lot of detail what kind of issues appeared and how they solved them.
 Plus, they will need to be ready to answer the interviewers' questions on those projects," explains Mantas.

 One great way to ensure you have the perfect machine learning project to showcase in your interview is by studying at Turing College.
 As learners progress through our remote, self-paced platform, they complete projects and build a portfolio.
 All of these projects are based on the real tasks data scientists complete.

 Best of all, Hiring Partners like Neurotechnology play an active role in creating these projects, and the curriculum they are based on.
 So you know that what you are working on is 100% relevant.

 So, if you like the sound of working as a Junior Data Engineer at Neurotechnology, why not think about applying to Turing College?
-You can get details on the application process and when our next batch of learners start here.
 It could be the start of an amazing career.